L2M-Reg: Building-level Uncertainty-aware Registration of Outdoor LiDAR Point Clouds and Semantic 3D City Models: Experiment and Results

-In general, the qualitative comparison results indicate that L2M-Reg outperforms the other methods in both horizontal and vertical consistency in the three datasets.
+In general, the qualitative comparison results indicate that L2M-Reg outperforms the other methods in both horizontal and vertical consistency in all datasets.
 More detailed quantitative evaluation results are presented in Section \ref{subsubsection4.4.2}.